PrefectHQ/prefect/docs/concepts/work-queues.md

 2. [Start an agent](#agent-configuration)

 !!! note "Agent role has changed from Prefect 1.0"
-    Work queues are a new concept and the role of agents has changed from the implementation in Prefect 1.0.
-If you're already familiar with that model, please take some time to understand the new work queue/agent model.
-It requires a little more setup, but offers much greater control and flexibility with how flows are executed.
+    Work queues are a new concept.
+The role of agents has changed from their implementation in Prefect 1.0.
+If you're familiar with that model, please take some time to understand the new work queue/agent model.
+It requires a little more setup, but offers much greater control and flexibility with how deployments are executed.

     Key changes: